Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/samples/Sample1_HelloWorld.md

-# Setting, getting, updating, and deleting certificate
+# Setting, getting, updating, and deleting certificates

 This sample demonstrates how to set, get, update and delete a certificate.
 To get started, you'll need a URI to an Azure Key Vault.
 See the [README](../README.md) for links and instructions.